 The mission of the Wisconsin Emergency Medical Services Section is to ensure that the highest quality and standards of pre-hospital emergency medical care is available to all citizens of and visitors to Wisconsin.

 Through leadership, support, and regulation, the EMS Section ensures the development and maintenance of a high quality Emergency Medical Services delivery system for the State of Wisconsin.
 Its primary focus is to reduce both human suffering and economic loss from premature death and disability resulting from sudden illness or injury.

 Attention Providers: Please make sure the email address entered in your E-Licensing account is current and that you are able to access it regularly.
 Our office uses the email addresses in E-Licensing to communicate with all EMS Providers, Service Directors, and Medical Directors.

-- The CDC has released an Algorithm for Emergency Medical Services and 9-1-1 Public Safety Answering Points.
+- Algorithm for EMS and 9-1-1 Public Safety Answering Points (CDC)

 - EMS Guidance during Ebola (CDC)

 - Helicopter EMS Utilization Guidelines P-00691 (PDF, 648 KB)